 7. Temporary Layoff

+The Company may place the Employee on temporary layoff in accordance with Part 8 of the Employment Standards Act (British Columbia).
+A temporary layoff that exceeds the period permitted by the Act is a termination of employment as of the first day of the layoff, and the Company’s obligations under section 10 of this Agreement apply.

 WHY Absent from the original.
 With no layoff provision at all, a layoff can be treated as a termination from day one rather than a pause — a live problem for any business with seasonal or contract-driven work.